Latent Equivariant Operators for Robust Object Recognition: Promises and Challenges: Discussion

-To date, latent equivariant operator methods have not been shown to scale to large and complex datasets in the out-of-distribution domain. \textbf{We identify a number of theoretical and implementation challenges ahead.} First, we do not know theoretically the certainty with which we can expect operators to remain equivariant beyond the training range of transformation parameters.
+To date, latent equivariant operator methods have not been shown to scale to large and complex datasets in the out-of-distribution domain.
+In this work, our experiments use a minimal controlled setup (MNIST with synthetic noisy backgrounds) and focus on invariant classification.
+Evaluating these methods on more realistic noise sources, broader transformation families, and more complex datasets, therefore, remains an important direction for future work. \textbf{At the same time, several theoretical and implementation challenges remain.} First, we do not know theoretically the certainty with which we can expect operators to remain equivariant beyond the training range of transformation parameters.
 Empirically, we find classification performance to degrade somewhat outside the training range.
-Moreover, we do not know at what layer of an architecture such operators should be situated.
+Second, we do not know at what layer of an architecture such operators should be situated.
 For the affine transformations explored in this minimal study, a single linear layer suffices to recast the representation in a way suitable to the operator (whether learned or fixed), as described in previous theory \citep{bouchacourt2021addressing}.
 For more complex transformations, for example transformations happening in a latent space not directly accessible from pixel space (e.g., in-depth 3D rotation), it is unclear how many layers would be required.
 Empirically, latent equivariant operators have been shown to successfully emulate in-depth 3D rotations \citep{dupont2020equivariant}.
 Finally, the choice of the functional form of latent operators is another open question, involving fundamental notions in \emph{representation theory} and \emph{topology}.
 The resolution of these theoretical questions should provide guidance for the successful implementation of latent equivariant operator approaches at scale.